openstack/magnum/doc/source/magnum-proxy.rst

 when your firewall will not allow you to use those services without a proxy.

-**NOTE:** This feature has only been tested with the supported bay type and associated image: Kubernetes and Swarm bay using the Fedora Atomic image, and Mesos bay using the Ubuntu image.
+**NOTE:** This feature has only been tested with the supported cluster type and associated image: Kubernetes and Swarm use the Fedora Atomic image, and Mesos uses the Ubuntu image.

 Proxy Parameters to define before use
 =====================================